wkumari/draft-wkumari-dnsop-alt-tld/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -04 to -5

+   o  Went through and made sure that I'd captured the feedback
+      recieved.

+Kumari & Sullivan         Expires July 7, 2015                  [Page 8]

+Internet-Draft               Reserve ALT TLD                January 2015

    From -03 to -04

    o  Incorporated some comments from Paul Hoffman